germanopi/PG/README.md

-# Curvas de Bezier em JavaScript
+# Processamento Grafico
+Bezier Curves created in JavaScript at Visual Code.